Kevin Young on His Book “Night Watch,” Inspired by Death and Dante

 It isn't necessarily blues or jazz, but it's sort of rooted in the spirituals in some sense.
 And it starts in Louisiana, which is definitely a theme of my book.

-And it begins there, but then extends really into the realm of lots of other things, including the 19th century,
+And it begins there, but then extends really into the realm of lots of other things, including the 19th century, all the way to Dante.

-I guess.
+I guess,

-You know, we all have our own Dante, right?
+you know, we all have our own Dante, right?

 And this is the moment that I wanted to try to, you know, he helped me so much in a weird way because this is a book that I think without him, I would have kept in a drawer because the subjects were kind of dark that I was trying to contend with.